SNB targets summer market lull to weaken Swiss franc

 "In thin volumes, they are the big guys," said Peter Rosenstreich, chief FX analyst at Swissquote Bank, Geneva.
 "They are trying to get the exchange rate away from the levels they are uncomfortable with, while the (SNB's balance sheet) losses are not large at the same time."

-The SNB, one of the few major central banks that invests in stocks including Apple APPL.O shares, posted a record loss of 50.1 billion Swiss francs ($51.8 billion) in the first half as it stepped up its purchases of euros EUR=, whose value has fallen during the 1-trillion-euro asset purchase program the European Central Bank kicked off in March.
+The SNB, one of the few major central banks that invests in stocks including Apple shares, posted a record loss of 50.1 billion Swiss francs ($51.8 billion) in the first half as it stepped up its purchases of euros, whose value has fallen during the 1-trillion-euro asset purchase programme the European Central Bank kicked off in March.

 The huge loss prompted the SNB to warn its shareholders, which include the federal government and regional cantons, that it may mot be able to maintain its regular dividend payout policy, drawing criticism within the country.